jefanno1/rag_health_chatbot/README.md

-🩺 RAG Health Chatbot
+#🩺 RAG Health Chatbot

 A Retrieval-Augmented Generation (RAG) chatbot that answers health-related queries using PMC (PubMed Central) articles.
 The system uses FAISS for vector search, SentenceTransformers for embeddings, and a Qwen model from HuggingFace for response generation.

-🚀 System Flow
+#🚀 System Flow

-Data Preparation
+1.Data Preparation**

-Download PMC articles (XML format)
+*Download PMC articles (XML format)

-Extract and split text into chunks
+*Extract and split text into chunks

-Generate embeddings with SentenceTransformers
+*Generate embeddings with SentenceTransformers

-Store embeddings in FAISS index
+*Store embeddings in FAISS index

 Retrieval